passff/passff/README.md

 Previous releases are available for download as XPI files from [our releases page](https://github.com/passff/passff/releases).
 However, this is strongly discouraged for security reasons!

+##### A graphical *pinentry* program
+This program prompts you for your passphrase.
+One is probably already installed.
+If PassFF does not work, install one of these programs:
+  - For Ubuntu/Debian: `pinentry-gtk` or `pinentry-qt` or `pinentry-fltk`
+  - For CentOS/RHEL: `pinentry-qt4` or `pinentry-qt`
+  - For MacOS: `pinentry-mac`

+If that does not work for you, you may have to configure GnuPG to use the right pinentry program.
+See the [Troubleshooting](#troubleshooting) section.

+Note: Since the host app runs non-interactively, **a console *pinentry* such as `pinentry-ncurses` is useless** and may render PassFF unusable if this is the default pinentry.

 ### Password formats
 To make the most of the extension, you should format your password files according to our expected formats.